j-land3/chat-a-doc/README.md

 ```

 If these work but your client doesn't connect, the issue is likely with the client configuration or mcp-remote setup.

 ---

-## License
-This setup was originally based on `mcp-pandoc` by [vivekVells](https://github.com/vivekVells/mcp-pandoc), which is licensed under MIT License.
-Pandoc was removed in favor of a lighter-weight set of document conversion libraries, while maintaining the MCP portion.

----